-Fuel contents gauge
+Fuel contents gauges

 13. The fuel contents gauges are grouped together at the top of the centre instrument panel.
-The tank units, which are assembled by the tank manufacturers, consist of small condensers on flexible straps.
+The tank units, which are assembled by the tank manufacturers, consists of small condensers on flexible straps.
 They are fitted into pockets in the tanks and are secured by press fasteners.
 The condensers operate the gauges through amplifier units.
-The system is described in A.P.1275A, Vol. 1.
-The 100 gallon drop tanks are not gauged.
+The system is described in AP112G-0700 Series.
+The 100 gallon drop tanks are not gauged, the 230 gallon drop tanks have a contents indicator visible through a window in the nose shell of the tank.